balderdashy/sails-docs/concepts/Configuration/Configuration.md

 Environment variables are one of the most powerful ways to configure your Sails app.
 Since you can customize just about any setting (as long as it's JSON-serializable), this approach solves a number of problems, and is our core team's recommended strategy for production deployments.
 Here are a few:

 + Using environment variables means you don't have to worry about checking in your production database credentials, API tokens, etc.
-+ This makes changing Postgresql hosts, Mailgun accounts, S3 credentials, and other maintenance straightforward, fast, and easy; plus you don't need to change any code or worry about merging in downstream commits from other people on your team
++ This makes changing Postgresql hosts, Mailgun accounts, S3 credentials, and other maintenance straightforward, fast, and easy; plus you don't need to change any code or worry about merging in downstream commits from other people on your team.
-+ Depending on your hosting situation, you may be able to manage your production configuration through a UI (most PaaS providers like [Heroku](http://heroku.com) or [Modulus](https://modulus.io) support this, as does [Azure Cloud](https://azure.microsoft.com/en-us/).)
++ Depending on your hosting situation, you may be able to manage your production configuration through a UI (most PaaS providers like [Heroku](http://heroku.com) or [Modulus](https://modulus.io) support this, as does [Azure Cloud](https://azure.microsoft.com/en-us/)).

 ### Setting `sails.config` values using command-line arguments